“A word does not start as a word—it is an end product that begins as an impulse, stimulated by attitude and behaviour which dictate

 The Empty Space

-Susie is a Seattle-based Canadian poet.
-She's a 2020 graduate of the University of Saskatchewan's MFA in Writing program.
-Her thesis collection, Contours, explores European Palaeolithic sculpture and painting for models of bioliteracy and social organization for co-survival in the Anthropocene.
+Susie Hammond is a 2020 graduate of the University of Saskatchewan's MFA in Writing program.
+Her thesis collection, Contours, explores European Palaeolithic sculpture and painting toward models of bioliteracy and social organization for co-survival in the Anthropocene.

-A former arts educator, Susie is a writing mentor with Coyote Central, a vibrant Seattle arts program for middle-school youth engaged in a community of teaching artists.
-She is a poetry reader for the Canadian literary journal, The Fiddlehead, and a member of Seattle's Hugo House and the Saskatchewan Writer's Guild.
+A former arts educator, teacher, and editor, Susie is a writing mentor with Coyote Central, a vibrant Seattle arts program for middle-school youth.
+She's a poetry reader for the Canadian literary journal, The Fiddlehead, an alum of the Community of Writers, and a member of Seattle's Hugo House and the Saskatchewan Writer's Guild.